 Few countries in the world have seen as many political and social upheavals as Russia in the space of just a few years: political utopias were swept away, Russia opened to the world, for better or worse, living conditions changed.
 All this has profoundly influenced the character and personality of Russian citizens.
 Within 15 to 20 years the Russians lived through these drastic changes; some peoples’ spirits were crushed and others came out even stronger.
 The Russian population was split in two: on one side those who lived under communism and who were accustomed to this system, and on the other those side, those who, younger, hardly lived under this regime and are "children of perestroika."

 Keep in mind that each person is unique.
-I will outline three categories of women, depending on their age, and thus the period of history in which they lived.
+I will outline four categories of women, depending on their age, and thus the period of history in which they lived.

 These "war children" are the parents of Russian women now around 50 years old.
 Life at that time was very hard, and young parents had to work extremely hard to earn a meager salary.
 Mothers could not stay at home to care for children and had to work to earn money to survive.
 As everyone was working it was very difficult to find someone to care for the children.
 Even if parents found a babysitter, they did not have the means to pay for childcare.
 Fortunately there were many almost-free nurseries.
 From the age of 2 to 4 years old, the majority of children were cared for at these nurseries.